By NYFA Guest Contributor Grace Carter

 Pick the Right Platform

-Before you get writing that crowdfunding pitch, you need to decide what platform is best for your campaign.
-Established sites such as Kickstarter and Indiegogo will give you the benefit of high visibility, but will charge you higher fees than a smaller site.
-If you choose Kickstarter, keep in mind that their campaigns are an all-or-nothing deal; if you don’t reach your goal, you will not get any of the funding you raised.
-Indiegogo allows you to choose between the all-or-nothing deal or a situation where you receive your funds regardless of whether your goal was met.
+Before writing that crowdfunding pitch, you must decide what platform is best for your campaign.
+Established sites such as Kickstarter and Indiegogo will give you the benefit of high visibility but will charge you higher fees than a smaller site.
+If you choose Kickstarter, remember that their campaigns are an all-or-nothing deal; if you don’t reach your goal, you will not get any of the funding you raised.

 Write a Compelling Story

 This is your pitch: your chance to convince would-be backers why your film is worthy of their money.
 Answer the important questions of who, what, when, where, and why.
-People often forget to answer the why question, but don’t make that mistake.
-Talk about yourself and your story, and why you’re making this film.
-What is your film about, what is its message?
+People often forget to answer the why question but don’t make that mistake.
+Talk about yourself and your story and why you’re making this film.
+What is your film about, and what is its message?
 What’s your timeframe for filming, and when do you expect to have it completed and ready for viewing?
-How will be people be able to view it?
-It’s great to show some passion, just make sure you can deliver on the expectations you create with that passion.
+How will people be able to view it?
+It’s great to show some passion; just make sure you can deliver on the expectations you create with that passion.

 Build up some credibility by talking about past filmmaking success and any relevant experience you have.
-Don’t forget to include your call to action, by directing people in how they can support your work.
+Don’t forget to include your call to action by directing people on how they can support your work.
 You’ll get better results if you use words like “receive” and “offer” instead of “help” and “support.”

 Use Lots of Visuals

-Since you’re trying to fund a film, you’ll want to include as many visuals as you can.
+Since you’re trying to fund a film, you’ll want to include as many visuals as possible.
 If you’ve started filming, consider including a short clip so people can see what you’re doing.
-Don’t worry if you’re still in pre-production, you can film a short video in which you explain what you’re doing and what your vision is for your film.
-You can put together a very clever and low-budget video pitch, like the one made by the makers of I am I.
+Don’t worry if you’re still in pre-production; you can film a short video in which you explain what you’re doing and what your vision is for your film.
+You can assemble a very clever and low-budget video pitch, like the one made by the makers of I am I.

 Ideally, your video should only be a few minutes long, and the first 10 seconds are critical.
 If you don’t grab your viewer’s attention in those first 10 seconds, they’ll lose interest and click away before you can even get into your pitch.
 The last 10 seconds are just as critical, and it’s important to leave your viewers with a clear takeaway and call to action.